Nike’s Mark Parker Convinced Kobe Bryant to Read a 944-Page Book on Abraham Lincoln

 When basketball great Kobe Bryant retired last year, he went to Nike chief Mark Parker for a little advice.

 “Over the years, our relationship has evolved.
 Mark has become one of my muses, someone I turn to for leadership.
-I could reach out to him at 3 a.m. and he would be up,” Bryant said Sunday evening in New York, as he presented the Nike chairman, president and CEO with the NRF Foundation’s first-ever “The Visionary” Award.
+I could reach out to him at 3 a.m. and he would be up,” Bryant said Sunday evening in New York City, as he presented the Nike chairman, president and CEO with the NRF Foundation’s first-ever “The Visionary” Award.

 The longtime Swoosh athlete recently asked Parker to talk about his own muses.
 “When I started to think about what was next after retirement — besides growing a beard — I wanted to understand who inspired Mark,” Bryant recalled.
 “So I asked him.”